gsmith177/QuickStock-Rust/README.md

 ## Dependancies
 Must have Rust downloaded, all other dependancies should be installed when running the program.

-**Download rust here** (either 32 or 64 bit versions should work): https://www.rust-lang.org/tools/install
+**Download Rust here** (either 32 or 64 bit versions should work): https://www.rust-lang.org/tools/install

 Use the default intallation for this app.